sgryphon/dotnet-distributed-tracing-examples/src/c-complex/ReadMe.md

 ["deployment.environment"] = hostBuilderContext.HostingEnvironment.EnvironmentName.ToLowerInvariant()
 ```

+### Add OpenTelemetry tracing

-Then configure the OpenTelemetry tracing.
-In `Demo.WebApp` add AspNetCore, HttpClient, and MassTransit instrumentation, and the Jaeger exporter:
+Then configure the OpenTelemetry tracing with the required instrumentation, sources, and exporters.

+In `Demo.WebApp` add AspNetCore and HttpClient instrumentation, the MassTransit source, and the Jaeger exporter:

 ```csharp
 builder.Services.AddOpenTelemetryTracing(tracerProviderBuilder =>